Beirut's Historical Landmarks: A Comprehensive Guide to Visiting the City

 Downtown Beirut Area

-Downtown Beirut is the heart of the city, and its commercial, political and cultural center.
-This area includes many historical and archaeological monuments that represent the different eras and eras that Beirut went through.
-One of the most prominent of these landmarks is Nejmeh Square, which is considered a symbol of Lebanon's national and historical unity.
+Downtown Beirut is the heart of the city and its commercial, political and cultural center.
+This area contains many historical and archaeological monuments that reflect the different eras Beirut has passed through.
+One of the most prominent landmarks is Nejmeh Square, which is considered a symbol of Lebanon's national and historical unity.

 ADVERTISEMENT

-Nejmeh Square is a rectangular square, surrounded by giant buildings that include parliament, government palaces, banks, hotels and shops.
-In the center of the square stands a water fountain adorned with statues of four bronze lions, symbolizing strength and courage.
-At the corner of the square rises the Star Clock, installed in 1934 and one of the oldest in the Middle East.
+Nejmeh Square is a rectangular plaza surrounded by large buildings that house the parliament, government offices, banks, hotels and shops.
+In the center of the square stands a fountain decorated with statues of four bronze lions, symbolizing strength and courage.
+At one corner of the square rises the clock tower, installed in 1934 and one of the oldest in the Middle East.

 Nejmeh Square is a gathering place for Lebanese on national, festive and protest occasions.
-It is also an attraction for tourists and visitors who love to wander the streets of downtown Beirut and enjoy its lively and diverse atmosphere.
+It is also popular with tourists who enjoy wandering the streets of downtown Beirut and taking in its lively, diverse atmosphere.

-Bird rocks are one of the most beautiful natural landmarks in Beirut and the world.
-They are huge rock formations standing in the middle of the Mediterranean Sea, about 100 meters from the beach of Raouche.
-These rocks are also known as pigeon rock, Sabah Nassar rock or love rock.
-It is a landmark in the city of Beirut and appears in many photographs, paintings and films.
+The Pigeon Rocks are among the most beautiful natural landmarks in Beirut and the world.
+These massive rock formations stand in the Mediterranean Sea about 100 meters off Raouché beach.
+They are also called the Raouché Rocks, Sabah Nassar Rock or Love Rock.
+The formations are an iconic symbol of Beirut and appear in many photographs, paintings and films.

 ADVERTISEMENT

-Bird rocks are considered a haven for seabirds that settle on them and build their nests.
-It is also an ideal place for water sports such as diving, canoeing and fishing.
-Bird rocks provide a breathtaking view for visitors, especially at sunset, where the rocks sparkle brightly and reflect the beauty of the sky and sea.
-Visitors can enjoy seeing bird rocks from the Raouche Corniche, from small boats departing from the beach, or from one of the restaurants or hotels overlooking them.
+The Pigeon Rocks are a haven for seabirds that nest there.
+They are also ideal for water sports such as diving, canoeing and fishing.
+The rocks provide a breathtaking view, especially at sunset, when they glow and reflect the colors of the sky and sea.
+Visitors can view the rocks from the Raouché Corniche, from small boats leaving the beach, or from one of the restaurants or hotels that overlook them.

 National Museum of Beirut

-The National Museum of Beirut is the main museum of antiquities in Lebanon.
+The National Museum of Beirut is Lebanon's principal museum of antiquities.
 The museum is located in downtown Beirut, near the Hippodrome.
-The museum houses a huge collection of artifacts representing the various periods and civilizations that lived in Lebanon, from prehistoric times to the Islamic era.
+It houses a large collection of artifacts representing the various periods and civilizations that lived in Lebanon, from prehistoric times to the Islamic era.

 ADVERTISEMENT

-The museum displays about 1,300 artifacts, including statues, jewelry, utensils, engravings, mosaics, coins, tombs, and sculptures.
-Some of the museum's notable pieces are the sarcophagus of Ahramun, the statue of the Phoenician goddess Astarte, the Phoenician pottery collection, and the Roman and Byzantine mosaic collection.
+The museum displays about 1,300 artifacts, including statues, jewelry, tools, engravings, mosaics, coins, tombs and sculptures.
+Notable pieces include the sarcophagus of Ahramun, the statue of the Phoenician goddess Astarte, a collection of Phoenician pottery, and Roman and Byzantine mosaics.

-The National Museum of Beirut was founded in 1937, after fundraising by the Museum's Friends Committee headed by Bechara El Khoury, one of Lebanon's former presidents.
-The building was designed in the style of Egyptian revivalist architecture, by the architects Antoine Nahas and Pierre LePrince Rengie.
+The National Museum of Beirut was founded in 1937 after a fundraising campaign by the Friends of the Museum Committee headed by Bechara El Khoury, one of Lebanon's former presidents.
+The building was designed in the Egyptian revival style by architects Antoine Nahas and Pierre LePrince Rengie.

-The museum was officially opened in 1942, after collecting artifacts from various sites and excavations in Lebanon.
-During the Lebanese Civil War, the museum was destroyed and looted, and was closed for 16 years.
-The restoration process began in 1992 and reopened in 1995, with the assistance of the Lebanese government, international organizations and private parties.
-Today, the National Museum of Beirut is one of the most important cultural and educational centers in Lebanon, welcoming thousands of visitors annually.
+The museum officially opened in 1942, after artifacts were gathered from excavations across Lebanon.
+During the Lebanese Civil War the museum was damaged and looted, and it remained closed for 16 years.
+Restoration began in 1992 and the museum reopened in 1995 with support from the Lebanese government, international organizations and private donors.
+Today the National Museum of Beirut is one of Lebanon's most important cultural and educational centers, welcoming thousands of visitors each year.

 ADVERTISEMENT

-The Roman baths in Beirut are the remains of a public bath used in Roman times in the city of Beretus, the Roman name for Beirut.
-Hammamet is located in the center of Beirut, between Banks Street and Capuchin Street.
-The baths were discovered in 1968, during excavations for government buildings.
-The baths were restored in the mid-nineties, and converted into a public space for artistic and musical performances.
+The Roman baths in Beirut are the remains of a public bath used in Roman times in the city of Berytus, the Roman name for Beirut.
+The hammam is located in central Beirut, between Banks Street and Capuchin Street.
+The baths were discovered in 1968 during excavations for government buildings.
+They were restored in the mid-1990s and converted into a public space for artistic and musical performances.

-Roman baths were a place of cleaning, relaxation and socialization for Roman citizens.
-It consisted of several rooms with different temperatures, from cold to hot.
-Water and air were heated using the underground heating system (Hipkoatom), which relied on burning wood in special kilns.
-The floors and walls were decorated with marble, mosaics, and statues.
-The bathrooms also had swimming pools, reading, massages, and entertainment.
+Roman baths were places for bathing, relaxation and socializing.
+They consisted of several rooms with different temperatures, from cold to hot.
+Water and air were heated using an underground heating system called a hypocaust, which relied on burning wood in special furnaces.
+Floors and walls were decorated with marble, mosaics and statues.
+The baths also included pools, areas for reading and massages, and spaces for entertainment.

 ADVERTISEMENT

-The Roman baths of Beirut are a testament to the Roman civilization, art and architecture of Lebanon.
-It also reflects the daily life and social customs of Roman society in ancient times.
-The Roman baths in Beirut represent one of the important monuments in the city, attracting many visitors, artists and those interested in history.
+The Roman baths of Beirut testify to Roman civilization, art and architecture in Lebanon.
+They also reflect the daily life and social customs of Roman society.
+Today they are an important monument in the city, attracting visitors, artists and anyone interested in history.

 Grand Omari Mosque

-The Great Omari Mosque is the oldest and largest mosque in Beirut, located in the Daraj neighborhood of the Old City.
-The mosque dates back to the fifth century AD, when its site was a pagan temple, and then the Byzantines turned it into a church dedicated to St. John the Baptist.
-After the Islamic conquest in the seventh century, Muslims turned it into a mosque, naming it after the caliph Omar ibn al-Khattab, who visited Beirut and prayed there.
+The Grand Omari Mosque is the oldest and largest mosque in Beirut, located in the Daraj neighborhood of the Old City.
+The site dates back to the fifth century AD when it was a pagan temple; later the Byzantines converted it into a church dedicated to St. John the Baptist.
+After the Islamic conquest in the seventh century, it became a mosque named for Caliph Omar ibn al-Khattab, who is said to have visited Beirut and prayed there.

 ADVERTISEMENT

-The mosque witnessed many historical and cultural eras, and was destroyed and restored several times by the Crusaders, Ayyubids, Mamluks, Ottomans, and British.
-The mosque was also severely damaged during the Lebanese civil war, especially in 2023, when Israeli planes bombed it and destroyed its minaret and parts of it.
+The mosque has witnessed many historical and cultural eras and was destroyed and restored several times by the Crusaders, Ayyubids, Mamluks, Ottomans and the British.
+It was also severely damaged during the Lebanese Civil War, and in 2023 Israeli planes bombed it, destroying its minaret and parts of the structure.

-The mosque is characterized by its Islamic architecture, and contains 38 marble columns, circular arches, high domes, a scientific library, and one towering minaret.
-The mosque is still active today, and Muslims attend it for the five daily prayers and Friday prayers.
+The mosque is notable for its Islamic architecture and contains 38 marble columns, rounded arches, high domes, a scholarly library and a towering minaret.
+It remains an active place of worship today, with Muslims attending the five daily prayers and the Friday sermon.

 Beit Beirut

-Beit Beirut is a museum and urban cultural center, located in the Barakat Building, also known as the Yellow House, and is a historical landmark designed by architect Youssef Aftimos.
-Built in 1924, the building housed eight spacious apartments for middle-class families.
+Beit Beirut is a museum and urban cultural center housed in the Barakat Building, also known as the Yellow House.
+The historic building was designed by architect Youssef Aftimos and built in 1924; it originally contained eight spacious apartments for middle-class families.

 ADVERTISEMENT

-During the civil war, the building was occupied by armed Christian militias, who used it as a sniper and observation post, as it overlooks the line of contact between the warring factions.
-As a result, the building was bombed, destroyed and vandalized, and remained abandoned and threatened with demolition for years.
+During the civil war the building was occupied by armed Christian militias, who used it as a sniper and observation post because it overlooked the line of contact between warring factions.
+As a result, the building was shelled, vandalized and left abandoned, threatened with demolition for years.

-In 2003, the Municipality of Beirut issued a decision to expropriate the building for public benefit, and decided to restore it and turn it into a museum of memory and a cultural center, called Beit Beirut.
-The restoration work was completed in 2016, with the help of the French government.
+In 2003 the Municipality of Beirut expropriated the building for public use and decided to restore it as a museum of memory and cultural center called Beit Beirut.
+Restoration work was completed in 2016 with support from the French government.

-Beit Beirut is an artistic and cultural project and one of Beirut's most important historical landmarks that aims to shed light on Beirut's history and the experience of the civil war, and to revive the collective and individual memory of the city.
-The museum includes exhibitions, archives, library, workshops, seminars and cultural events.
-The museum also preserves the walls of the original building and the effects of war on it, as a witness to the past and a message to the future.
+Beit Beirut is an artistic and cultural project and one of the city's most important historical landmarks.
+It seeks to shed light on Beirut's history and the experience of the civil war while reviving the city's collective and individual memory.
+The museum includes exhibitions, archives, a library, workshops, seminars and cultural events.
+It also preserves the original walls and the visible effects of war as witnesses to the past and a message to the future.

 ADVERTISEMENT

-The Mohammed al-Amin Mosque is a Sunni mosque located in downtown Beirut, near Martyrs' Square and the Government Serail.
-The mosque was built in 2005, funded by the late Lebanese Prime Minister Rafik Hariri, who was buried in a mausoleum next to the mosque.
+The Mohammad Al-Amin Mosque is a Sunni mosque located in downtown Beirut near Martyrs' Square and the Government Serail.
+The mosque was completed in 2005 and was funded by the late Lebanese Prime Minister Rafik Hariri, who is buried in a mausoleum beside the mosque.

-The mosque is inspired by the Ottoman style, and resembles the Sultanahmet Mosque in Istanbul.
-The mosque consists of a large blue dome, four high minarets, a spacious prayer hall, and an inner courtyard decorated with fountains and flowers.
-The mosque can accommodate about 2,500 worshipers, and is considered one of the most beautiful and modern mosques in Beirut.
+The mosque is inspired by Ottoman architecture and resembles the Sultanahmet Mosque in Istanbul.
+It features a large blue dome, four tall minarets, a spacious prayer hall and an inner courtyard decorated with fountains and flowers.
+The mosque can accommodate about 2,500 worshipers and is considered one of the most beautiful and modern mosques in Beirut.

-The mosque expresses the religious and cultural diversity of Beirut, as it is located near the Greek Orthodox Cathedral of St. George, the Church of St. George for the Maronites, and the Museum of Martyrs.
-The mosque also symbolizes national unity and peace, especially after the assassination of Hariri in 2005, which sparked a wave of protests and political changes in Lebanon.
+The mosque reflects Beirut's religious and cultural diversity: it stands close to the Greek Orthodox Cathedral of St. George, the Maronite Church of St. George and the Martyrs' Museum.
+It also symbolizes national unity and peace, particularly after Hariri's assassination in 2005, which sparked widespread protests and political change in Lebanon.

 ADVERTISEMENT

-The mosque is a tourist attraction and is one of the most important landmarks of Beirut, and attracts visitors of different religions and nationalities, who come to enjoy its beauty and spirituality.
-Visitors can enter the mosque outside of prayer times, take pictures, and learn about its history and architecture.
+The mosque is a tourist attraction and draws visitors of different faiths and nationalities who come to admire its beauty and atmosphere.
+Visitors may enter outside prayer times to take photographs and learn about its history and architecture.

-In conclusion, we hope that we have fulfilled the right of this ancient and beautiful city, which carries with it a rich history and diverse culture.
-Beirut is a city worth visiting and enjoying its historical, natural and artistic attractions.
-In this article, we reviewed some of the most important of these landmarks, which are part of Beirut's identity and spirit.
+In conclusion, we hope this article has done justice to this ancient and beautiful city, which carries a rich history and diverse culture.
+Beirut is a city worth visiting to enjoy its historical, natural and artistic attractions.
+Here we reviewed some of the most important landmarks that form part of Beirut's identity and spirit.

-We invite you to discover more aspects of this charming city, and to learn about its heritage and beauty for yourself.
-We ask you: Which teacher did you like most about Beirut?
-And what places would you like to visit in the future?
+We invite you to discover more of this charming city and to see its heritage and beauty for yourself.
+Which place did you like most in Beirut?
+And which places would you like to visit in the future?